 Although the symptoms of primary HIV infection may be mild enough to go unnoticed, the amount of virus in the bloodstream (viral load) is particularly high at this time.
 As a result, HIV infection spreads more efficiently during primary infection than during the next stage of infection.

-Clinical latent infection
+Clinical latent infection (Chronic HIV)

 In some people, persistent swelling of lymph nodes occurs during clinical latent HIV.
 Otherwise, there are no specific signs and symptoms.
 HIV remains in the body, however, and in infected white blood cells.